flesler/parallel/README.md

 -0, --null              Use NUL as delimiter
--q, --quote             Quote each input line in case they contain special caracters --quote-all             Quote each input line in case they contain special caracters (alias for --quote) -t, --trim              Removes spaces, tabs and new lines around the input lines -C, --colsep <regex>    Column separator for positional placeholders [default " "] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -D, --dry-run           Print commands to run without running them --tag                   Prefix each line of output with the argument that generated it --shuf                  Randomize the order of jobs
+-q, --quote             Quote each input line in case they contain special caracters --quote-all             Quote each input line in case they contain special caracters (alias for --quote) --trim                  Removes spaces, tabs and new lines around the input lines -t, --print-commands    Print the jobs which parallel is running to stderr -C, --colsep <regex>    Column separator for positional placeholders [default " "] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin --block <size>          Size of each block in --pipe mode (e.g., 1M, 10K) -D, --dry-run           Print commands to run without running them --tag                   Prefix each line of output with the argument that generated it --shuf                  Randomize the order of jobs